-Commission System – Understand the company’s commission system before joining, such as does the pay come on time, has there been any delays, will the company deduct the commission without reason and so on.
-Don’t simply choose a company without doing any sort of research, online and offline included.
+Commission System – Understand the company’s commission system before joining, such as does the pay come on time, has there been any delays, will the company deduct the commission without reason, etc. Don’t simply choose a company without doing any sort of research, online and offline included.

 Training and Support – In the real estate market, to become the Top Dog of Sales, you need to ensure you continue learning and improving yourself.
-Find an agency where they provide a wide range of training which helps you grow as a person and an agent such as building self-confidence, self-grooming, mastering successful sales skills and exploring digital marketing.
+Find an agency where they provide a wide range of training that helps you grow as a person and an agent, such as building self-confidence, self-grooming, mastering successful sales skills and exploring digital marketing.

 A Growing Environment – When you find the company with a positive vibe and a happening environment, it can encourage the REN to challenge themself and have more momentum to achieve a better result for a better future for themselves.

-Reliability – The last and most important part for any agency; how is the reliability?
-Before you become a REN, do make sure you join a company that has the support system to carry you further and beyond.
+Reliability – The last and most important part for any agency; how is reliability?
+Before you become a REN, do make sure you join a company with a support system to take you further and beyond.